 As a consequence of this dropoff, anchovies currently exist exclusively in southern waters.
 Thus, nearly the entirety of anchovy landings now come from the Turkish coast.
 Seasonal fishing on the coast occurs between September 1 and April 14.
 But in the interest of population conservation, commercial fishing of anchovies is permitted for only three months.
 If the population experiences another significant drop, the anchovy might no longer be a product of the Black Sea.

 Researchers have acknowledged the lack of optimal and ecosystem-based fishery management in the Black Sea as a significant factor in European anchovy decline.
-During the 2018 SIAM Conference on Mathematics of Planet Earth, currently taking place in Philadelphia, Penn., Mahir Demir of the University of Tennessee used a spatial food chain model to investigate harvest strategies for anchovy fisheries on the Black Sea’s Turkish coast.
+During the 2018 SIAM Conference on Mathematics of Planet Earth, currently taking place in Philadelphia, Pa., Mahir Demir of the University of Tennessee used a spatial food chain model to investigate harvest strategies for anchovy fisheries on the Black Sea’s Turkish coast.
 His model, which has three trophic levels and accounts for seasonal harvest, calculates an optimal harvesting approach that maximizes the anchovy population’s discounted net profit.
 “The fishing effort for the Black Sea anchovy is high and not optimal,” Demir said.
 “Tracking the effect of the fishery on the corresponding food web and considering interactions between species could be helpful in avoiding overfishing and collapse.”

 Around 1950, Russian mathematician Lev Pontryagin and his collaborators developed optimal control theory for ordinary differential equations (ODEs).
 He introduced adjoint variables that attach differential equations to the objective functional.
 Now, Demir channels Pontryagin’s ideas to employ optimal control theory in his own study.